CSR-Limited-Rwanda/q-control-frontend-v2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+ROLES

+1. User can have a primary facility
+2. User can have primary role
+3. User can have access different facilities
+4. User can have other roles in other facilities

+Uncustomizable roles:

+1. Super user
+2. Admin
+3. Profile editor

+Customizable roles:

+1. Department Admin
+2. User

+We should have a note that encourages account owners to stick to the defaults roles.